dehero/fastred-bem/readme.md

 # Fastred-BEM

-> Visual component library for PHP server and JavaScript frontend.
+> Web development bootstrap with extendable BEM blocks, Fastred modules and Webpack configuration.

 Based on: